iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Typical fields for release records include:
 - related release candidate
+- related evaluation run, where applicable
+- related policy-check run, where applicable
 - related approval request, where applicable
-- related asset versions, including the evaluation suite definition and dataset version linked to an evaluation run or evaluation-result record, and the policy bundle linked to a policy-check run or policy-check-result record
+- related asset versions, including the evaluation suite definition and dataset version linked to an evaluation run, and the policy bundle linked to a policy-check run
-- record-specific state or outcome fields, such as release-candidate state, evaluation-run state, measured evaluation results, policy-check-run state, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
+- record-specific state, outcome, or execution fields, such as release-candidate state, evaluation-run state, evaluation-run trigger source, evaluation-run execution timestamps, measured evaluation results, policy-check-run state, policy-check-run trigger source, policy-check-run execution timestamps, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
 - linked evidence
 - created date